Fear of public speaking? who me? Yes you...

 Get a blank sheet of paper and draw a line down the centre.
 On the left-hand side, list the positive feelings you'd like to have, or do have, of yourself as a public speaker.
 E. g: “I have a great voice!” or “I can make a presentation that can win the contract for the company!”

-On the right-hand side, list all the limiting beliefs that you now hold which prevent you from making those statements come true.
-Then try to understand the connection between your fears, your positive statements and your limiting beliefs.
+On the right-hand side, list all the limiting beliefs that you now hold which prevent you from making those statements true.
+Then try to make the connection between your fears, your positive statements and your limiting beliefs.

 Now try to remove the limiting beliefs.

-Step # 3 - Replace the limiting beliefs with positive beliefs
+Step # 3 - Replace the limiting beliefs with positive actions

-As part of this process, challenge yourself by giving short talks on subjects you know well to “safe” audiences.
+As significant part of this process, challenge yourself to grow by giving short talks on subjects you know well to “safe” audiences.
 This will help you to gauge how your confidence is growing and reduce any thoughts of fear of public speaking.

 Practice these three steps over and over, until you have mastered them and you will soon have people paying big bucks to hear you speak.

-But if you want further help, go on…contact me, I’m waiting on the other side with my sleeves rolled up.
+But I really want the best for you so if they are not enough, or if you want further help, go on…contact me, I’m waiting on the other side with my sleeves rolled up.

 To your public speaking success...